Justin DuPratt White[1] | |

 Honours: | Chairman of the Cornell University Board of Trustees, 1939 |

-White was born in Middletown, New York in 1869.
-He was the third of four children born to Charles White, a merchant, and Elizabeth White.[3]
+White was born in Middletown, New York, on July 14, 1869, the third of four children born to Charles White, a merchant, and Elizabeth White.[3]

-White graduated from Nyack High School in 1885 among the first class of students to be awarded state diplomas.
-He earned a scholarship to Cornell University, where he was editor of the Cornell Daily Sun and was a member of the Alpha Tau Omega fraternity.
-He graduated from Cornell Law School with an LL.B. in 1890, and was admitted to the New York State Bar in 1892.
+In 1895, White graduated from Nyack High School, where he was among the first class of students to be awarded state diplomas.
+He was awarded a scholarship to Cornell University, where he was editor of The Cornell Daily Sun and was a member of Alpha Tau Omega fraternity.
+He attended Cornell Law School, where he graduated with an LL.B. in 1890, and was subsequently admitted to the New York State Bar in 1892.

-On May 1, 1901, White and George B. Case founded the law firm White & Case, which served prominent corporate clients such as Bankers Trust Company, as well as Cornell University.
+On May 1, 1901, White and George B. Case founded the law firm White & Case, which served prominent corporate clients, including Bankers Trust Company, Cornell University, and others.

 In his will, which was 30 pages long, White stipulated that any funds from his multi-million dollar beyond the first eight beneficiaries go to Cornell University.[7]

-White & Case endowed the J. DuPratt White Professorship of Law at Cornell in his honor.
+White & Case endowed the J. DuPratt White Professorship of Law at Cornell Law School in his honor.